-If you have any concerns about a child or young person in our academy, you must share this information immediately with our Designated Safeguarding Lead (DSL) or one of the alternate post holders.
+If you have any concerns about a child or young person in our academy, you must share this information immediately with our Designated Safeguarding Lead - Sarah Smith (DSL) or one of the other DSL trained staff - Adrian Crossland, Jane Cooper and Lynda Hood.
 Do not think that your worry is insignificant if it is about hygiene, appearance or behaviour - we would rather you told us as we would rather know about something that appears small than miss a worrying situation.

 If you think the matter is very serious and may be related to child protection, for example, physical, emotional, sexual abuse or neglect, you must find one of the designated practitioners detailed below and provide them with a written record of your concern.
-A copy of the form to complete is attached to this and others can be obtained from the notice board in the staff room located opposite the school hall.
+A copy of the form to complete is attached to this and others can be obtained from the staff room or School Office.
 Please ensure you complete all sections as described.

-If you are unable to locate them ask a member of the academy office staff to find them and to ask them to speak with you immediately about a confidential and urgent matter.
+If you are unable to locate them, ask a member of the academy office staff to find them and to ask them to speak with you immediately about a confidential and urgent matter.

 Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Headteacher.
 If an allegation is made about the Headteacher you should pass this information to the Trust Designated Safeguarding Lead Sharon Money.
-Alternatively, you can contact the Local Authority Duty Desk on 01603 307797.
+Alternatively, you can contact the Local Authority Duty Desk.
 NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail help@nspcc.org.uk.

-The people you should talk to in the academy are:

-Designated Safeguarding Lead (DSL):

-Location of office: Contact Number:
+The people you should talk to in the academy are: Designated Safeguarding Lead (DSL): Location of office: Contact Number:

-Deputy Designated Lead:

-Location of office: Contact Number:
+Deputy Designated Lead: Location of office: Contact Number: